Easy Chocolate Brownies Recipe

 I have been craving homemade chocolate brownies for ages.
-And since I’ve reignited my interest for baking, I decided to give it a go!
-I went on Pinterest to find the one that I liked the look of but as the recipe for the brownies was American, I had to convert the ingredient measurements in to grams.
+And since I’ve reignited my interest for baking, I decided to try this easy chocolate brownies recipe.

 Preparation time: 15 minutes